WHO ELECTS THE PRIME MINISTER OF INDIA?

 Office of the Prime Minister of India

-The Prime Minister is the leader of the majority party in the Lok Sabha, but he/she can be a member of the Rajya Sabha also.
+The Prime Minister is the leader of the majority party in the Lok Sabha.
+But he/she can be a member of the Lok Sabha, or Rajya Sabha.
 The prime minister enjoys the majority support in Lok Sabha.

-The office of the Prime Minister of India is the most powerful office in the Indian political system and the Prime Minister is the strongest person in the central cabinet of ministers.
-In the Indian political system, the position of the Prime Minister is comparable with the position of the President in the US political system.
+The office of the Prime Minister is the most powerful in the Indian political system.
+The Prime Minister is the strongest person in the central cabinet of ministers.
+In the Indian political system, the position of the Prime Minister is comparable with the President in the US political system.

-The Prime Minister is the head of the Government of India and is the actual guardian of the executive authority.
+The Prime Minister is the head of the Government of India and the guardian of the executive authority.

 As per the constitution, the President appoints the Prime Minister.
 However, the President is duty-bound to appoint the leader of the majority party or group in the Lok Sabha as the Prime Minister.
 When doing so, the President can verify the claim of the majority leader before appointing him/her as the Prime Minister.

-However, in a hung parliament where no single political party or group has the required numbers, the President may consult experts and take a decision to invite the leader of a political party or group that has the confidence and support of the highest number of parliament members to form the government and prove the majority support within a specified period.
+However, in a hung parliament, no single political party or group has the required numbers.
+Under such circumstances, the President may consult experts, and make a decision to invite the leader of a political party or group that has the support of the highest number of parliament members to form the government.
+The invitee should prove the majority support within a specified period.

-The Prime Minister of India holds the office at the pleasure of the President which implies that as long as he/she enjoys the support and confidence of the majority in the Lok Sabha.
+The Prime Minister holds the office at the pleasure of the President.
+This implies that as long as he/she enjoys the support and confidence of the majority in the Lok Sabha.
 The Lok Sabha can pass a no-confidence motion to compel the Prime Minister to resign or get dismissed by the President.

-When the Prime Minister loses the majority support in the Lok Sabha due to a split in the political party or taking back of support by one or more groups, the President can direct the Prime Minister to prove the majority on the floor.
+The Prime Minister may lose the majority support in the Lok Sabha due to a split in the political party or taking back support by one or more groups.
+Then the President can direct the Prime Minister to prove the majority on the floor.
 Failure to prove the majority ends up in the resignation or dismissal of the Prime Minister.

-The power and functions of the Prime Minister are not formally described in the Constitution, but as the head of the Council of Ministers, and the head of the Cabinet Ministers, the prime Minister is the leader of the majority party in the parliament and leader of the nation.
+The power and functions of the Prime Minister are not formally described in the Constitution.
+However, as the head of the Council of Ministers, and the head of the Cabinet Ministers, the prime Minister is the leader of the majority party in the parliament and leader of the nation.
 All these make the office of the Prime Minister the most powerful position in the political system of India.
-The Prime Minister of India is behind all the fiscal policies and economic planning introduced by the Government.
+The Prime Minister is behind all the fiscal policies and economic planning introduced by the Government.

-The personality of the Prime Minister and the love and respect he/she commands from the people is a source of strength for the Prime Minister and his/her party.
+The personality of the Prime Minister and the love and respect he/she commands from the people is a source of strength for him/her, and his/her party.
 Charismatic prime Ministers like Pandit Jawaharlal Nehru, Smt Indira Gandhi, and the present Prime Minister Shri Narendra Modi won the hearts of the people due to their bold actions and have won elections for their party.

 A strong prime Minister plays a leadership role at the national and international level and leads the country both in times of peace and war.
-The influence a Prime Minister wields and the love he/she commands among the people of India is the real source of authority for the Prime Minister and hence the role played by the Prime Minister at national and international level greatly depends on the personality of the person who holds the office.
+The influence a Prime Minister wields and the love he/she commands among the people of India is the real source of authority.
+Hence, the role played by the Prime Minister at the national and international level greatly depends on the personality of the person who holds the office.

 A list of Prime Ministers of India (former and present) is compiled and displayed in the image below.